vishalkSimplify/trino/docs/src/main/sphinx/connector/vertica.md

 The Vertica connector allows querying and creating tables in an external [Vertica](https://www.vertica.com/) database.
-This can be used to join data between different systems like Vertica and PostgresSQL, or between different Vertica instances.
+This can be used to join data between different systems like Vertica and PostgreSQL, or between different Vertica instances.

 ## Requirements

 To connect to Vertica, you need:

-- Vertica 23.4.x or higher.
+- Vertica 23.4.x or higher
 - Network access from the Trino coordinator and workers to Vertica.
   Port 5433 is the default port.